jscrane/uC-Makefile/docs/README.md

 ## Common Variables and Targets

 Variables are make macros which can be (optionally) set in the user Makefile.
 They are in uppercase, words separated by underscore.
 A colon separates the name of the variable from its default value.
 Parentheses indicate valid alternative values.

 - BOARD: _mandatory_ see `boards.txt`
 - SKETCH
-- SKETCHBOOK: ~/sketchbook
+- SKETCHBOOK: `~/Arduino`
-- TERMINAL: minicom
+- TERMINAL: `minicom`
-- TERMINAL_FLAGS: -D $(SERIAL_PORT) -b $(TERMINAL_SPEED)
+- TERMINAL_FLAGS: `-D $(SERIAL_PORT) -b $(TERMINAL_SPEED)`
 - LOCAL_LIBRARY_PATH
 - LIBRARIES
-- COMPILER_WARNINGS: default
+- COMPILER_WARNINGS: `default`
-- SERIAL_PORT: /dev/ttyUSB0
+- SERIAL_PORT: `/dev/ttyUSB0
 - CLEAN: per-sketch clean target
 - PREBUILD: per-sketch prebuild target